plainionist/plainionist.github.io/_drafts/2019-05-01-Implementing-Clean-Architecture-Frameworks.md

 Encapsulating usage of a library in an adapter might be a pragmatic way to reduce the cost without marriage.

-In the end you have to decide about the right borders in your architecture.
+Finally it all comes to finding the "right" borders in a particular architecture.

+Your turn ;-)

 {% include series.html %}